Paul Newgarden: Death

-In July 1944, while traveling in a military aircraft from an Armored Force conference at Fort Knox, Kentucky, to his Division Headquarters at Fort Benning, Georgia, Newgarden learned that one of his junior officers could have a few hours with his family by rerouting the plane through Chattanooga, Tennessee.
+In July 1944, while traveling in a military aircraft from an Armored Force conference at Fort Knox, Kentucky, to his Division Headquarters at Fort Benning, Georgia, Newgarden learned that one of his junior officers traveling with him could spend a few hours with his family by rerouting the plane through Chattanooga, Tennessee.
 He approved the change.
-The new route was unexpectedly blanketed with a violent storm, resulting in a fatal crash on July 14.
+The new route was unexpectedly blanketed with a violent storm, resulting in a fatal plane crash on July 14.

 Newgarden was posthumously awarded the Legion of Merit on October 12, 1944, the presentation being made to his widow.
 The citation read, "For exceptionally meritorious conduct in the performance of outstanding service as Commanding General, 10th Armored Division, from its activation 15 July 1942 to his death 15 July 1944".

 Newgarden was survived by his widow, Priscilla Quinby Newgarden, who lived in Brunswick, Maine; his stepmother Mrs. George J. Newgarden of Washington, D. C. and his brother, Colonel George J. Newgarden, Jr. (U.S. Army, Retired).

 The likeness of General Newgarden, as seen above, was drawn in charcoal by T/4 Louis J. Short of the Tiger Division.